-The Department of Natural Resources is composed of the Office of the Director, Water Resources, Soil and Water Conservation Program and five programmatic divisions.
-The five divisions include Administrative Support, Energy, Environmental Quality, State Parks and Missouri Geological Survey.
+The Department of Natural Resources is composed of the Office of the Director and five programmatic divisions that include Administrative Support, Energy, Environmental Quality, State Parks and Missouri Geological Survey.

 The Office of the Director is the central management unit within the Department of Natural Resources.
 Responsibilities include coordinating, developing, and implementing the department’s strategic planning efforts, policy research, legislative initiatives and employee relations activities of the department.
 The Director’s Office is responsible for providing overall direction for the department.

 The Division of Administrative Support provides services to ensure efficient and effective operations to fulfill the department’s mission, vision and values.
 The division includes the functions of budget development, financial resource allocations, internal audit, accounting, human resources, procurement, grants management and general services.

 Division of Energy

 The Division of Energy is focused on affordable and reliable energy generated in the state of Missouri.
 The division coordinates the state’s energy policy, houses energy-related programs and works to support a strong, comprehensive, coordinated energy plan for Missouri.

 The Division of Environmental Quality oversees the state’s environmental programs and regional offices to ensure clean air, land and water by cleaning up pollution from the past, addressing pollution problems of today and identifying potential pollution issues of the future.
 The programs include: Air Pollution Control, Environmental Remediation, Environmental Services, Waste Management and Water Protection.
 The regional offices are located in Kansas City, Macon, Poplar Bluff, Springfield and St. Louis.